Locality in Residuated-Lattice Structures: Locality in Semirings

 Even when we restrict attention to the overlap in subject matter, comparing the investigations requires care due to their definition of the concepts needed to discuss locality.
 The notion of Gaifman graph is essentially the same; two elements in a model are adjacent iff there is some relation symbol $R$ whose interpretation sends some tuple containing the elements to a value strictly greater than $0$ \cite[Definition 2.4]{BiziereGradelNaaf23:Localitysemiring}.
-This is means distance and local neighbourhood are understood as we did in our positive recovery of Hanf locality and the corollary result by Fagin, Stockmeyer and Vardi - corollary \ref{cor:Hanf}.
+This means distance and local neighbourhood are understood as we did in our positive recovery of Hanf locality and the corollary result by Fagin, Stockmeyer and Vardi - corollary \ref{cor:Hanf}.
 Indeed, Bizi\`{e}re, Gr\"{a}del and Naaf also prove a version of this locality result \cite[Theorem 3.6]{BiziereGradelNaaf23:Localitysemiring} which agrees with our own result at the point of overlap and is proved in essentially the same fashion.
-It is notable that both their result and corollary \ref{cor:Hanf} each apply in their own way to a broader class of models then where the investigations overlap.
-In the ordered semiring case it is recovered for all fully idempotent semirings and in ours for all well-connected residuated lattices.
+It is notable that both their result and corollary \ref{cor:Hanf} each apply in their own way to models with a more flexible semantics and richer syntax than that required to make a sensible comparison.
+In the ordered semiring case the result applies to models defined for all fully idempotent semirings, meaning it also applies to models where the quantifiers are not interpreted as supremum and infinimum respectively.
+Our result was for all well-connected bounded residuated lattices, meaning it applies even for the richer syntax including the residuated operators $\cdot,\und$ and $/$, and in particular does not require the nice behaviour of negation that is built into models defined over ordered semirings.